mozilla/extension-workshop/README.md

 ## Content Updates

-This site has three templates: a full-width page, a side-bar page for documentation, and a Content Guidelines page
+This site has three templates: a full-width page, a sidebar page for documentation, and a Content Guidelines page

 ### How to add a Content Guidelines page